 - Education & Professional Qualifications checks

-- Proof of Five Years Employment References check (gaps of over 1 month to be verified)
+- Checking up to 7 years of Employment References (gaps of over 1 month to be verified)

 How long is the information kept for?

 This will depend on whether your application is successful or not (unless we state otherwise in our ‘data processor’ section below):

 Successful Recruitment Candidate Information (including CV’s, applications, interview notes, psychometric test data) will be destroyed 12 months after the end of employment.
 Except in the United States, where candidate information is retained for 24 months.
 Eligibility documents (identity, right work in country) and background checks (including personal references) are typically kept for 5 years after the end of employment, or longer to comply with local laws.
 Please refer to your local Capco Recruitment Team for further information.

 Unsuccessful Recruitment Candidate Information (including third party referee details provided by the applicant) will be destroyed 12 months after the last action unless you consent for information to be held for longer.
 Except in Poland, where candidate information is retained for 6 months and in the United States for 24 months.